smithy-lang/smithy-kotlin/docs/design/binary-streaming.md

 5. Due to (1) it makes codegen easier (any time you see `@streaming blob` shapes you can substitute `ByteStream` as the property type)
     1. If I had to prioritize properties this would be low on the list but it is nevertheless a “nice property”
 6. Being a sealed class with interfaces as the variants it can easily be implemented for Kotlin MPP
-7. The `Source` interface on which the streaming variant depends on allows for back pressure to occur
+7. The `SdkByteReadChannel` interface on which the streaming variant depends on allows for back pressure to occur
 8. It can handle streams of both known and unknown size (e.g. File, ByteArray, and String are all known, reading from a socket is unknown)

 ### Viable Alternatives to `ByteStream`